-- a) It should give the user the possibility to choose between automatic (LCN-driven) and manual (based on discovery) service numbering (see above). - b) If automatic service numbering has been selected the receiver shall attempt to allocate in the Service List each service with associated LCN(s) to the service number(s) equal to the LCN(s) requested for that service.
-This rule implies that if there is only one service with a particular logical_channel_number request, it shall be allocated to that service number. - c) In the case of the presence of the same service (identical DVB triplet ON_id, TS_id & S_id) on two different frequencies, the conflict shall be resolved as described in §7.6.1.5. - d) In the presence of a conflict between different services that request the same logical channel number the receiver shall first check if the conflict would arise between a service from a network from the country selected at first installation time, i.e. from a network whose network_id comes from the range assigned to that country by DVB or for one of the countries associated in the OSDT to that service, and a service from another country.
-In that case the requested service number will be allocated to the former and the latter will be moved in the so called "Main Overflow" Secondly, if an LCN conflict still exists, the receiver SHALL categorize the services, regional variants of a service or service variants according to their priority (see Table 22).
+- c) In the case of the presence of the same service (identical DVB triplet ON_id, TS_id & S id) on two different frequencies, the conflict shall be resolved as described in §7.6.1.5. - d) In the presence of a conflict between different services that request the same logical channel number the receiver shall first check if the conflict would arise between a service from a network from the country selected at first installation time, i.e. from a network whose network id comes from the range assigned to that country by DVB, and a service from another country.
+In that case the requested service number will be allocated to the former and the latter will be moved in the so called "Main Overflow" 16.
+Secondly, if an LCN conflict still exists, the receiver SHALL categorize the services, regional variants of a service or service variants according to their priority (see Table 22).
 The conflicting LCN SHALL be allocated to the service with the highest priority whilst services, regional variants of a service or service variants with lower priority SHALL be placed in the "Main Overflow".